 The Montreal International Poetry Prize is a not-for-profit, grassroots initiative centred on the art of the poem.
 It is open to poets from around the world and embraces the diversity of contemporary anglophone poetry.
 The prize is $20,000.

 The next global competition opens in January.
 Deadline: 1 May 2020.
-Extended deadline: 15 May 2020.
+Extended deadline: 1 June 2020.
 Each entry must consist of 40 lines or fewer.
 Multiple entries are welcome.
-Entry fee: $20 CAD submission by deadline / $25 later submission / $17 additional entry.
+Entry fee: $20 CAD (before 1 May) / $25 later submission / $17 additional entry.
 All entries must be original and previously unpublished.
 Submit your work to the Montreal Prize.

 The Montreal Prize supports the emergence of new poems and new poets, positioning itself close to the moment of creation, and encouraging the writing and the sharing of original works.
 It recognizes the craft, design, and aesthetics of the stand-alone poem.
 It emphasizes the space that poetry opens for insight, beauty, and wonder.
 It affirms the universality, accessibility, and inclusivity of poetry.
 We see poetry as a bridge from one person to another, crossing barriers, spanning perspectives, joining cultures, and inviting conversations.